NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: DataMissingValues

 There should be as many entries (though some can be blank) as DataElement entries.
-The values entered will override the default “missing” values (from the EPW data dictionary) and, whereas the defaults may be interpreted as a &gt;= missing value (i.e. &gt;= 999), these values will be exact (i.e. = -999.)
+The values entered will override the default "missing" values (from the EPW data dictionary) and, whereas the defaults may be interpreted as a &gt;= missing value (i.e. &gt;= 999), these values will be exact (i.e. = -999.)

 #### Field: InFormat

-The value in this field should be “delimited” if you are using a free format data file or specify a “Fortran style” format statement.
+The value in this field should be "delimited" if you are using a free format data file or specify a "Fortran style" format statement.

 #### Field: DelimiterChar

-If you use a “delimited” format file, you need to specify a delimiter character.
+If you use a "delimited" format file, you need to specify a delimiter character.
 Only a single character may be specified.

 #### Field: DecimalSymbolChar

-A single character can be used to specify the decimal “point” character.
-Default is the US Standard “.”.
+A single character can be used to specify the decimal "point" character.
+Default is the US Standard ".".
 With use of DelimiterChar and this field, one can essentially use the fields to specify European Standard Excel export formats.

 #### Field: DateSeparator

-If you are entering the aforementiond “date” Data Element and your date separator is a character other than slash (“/”), then you need to enter a single character so the program can interpret your date entries.
+If you are entering the aforementiond "date" Data Element and your date separator is a character other than slash ("/"), then you need to enter a single character so the program can interpret your date entries.

 Table 12.
 Definitions file - &datacontrol description